Money Management Advice

 - If you already receive Housing Benefit, or Housing Costs through Universal Credit, and you can’t afford the top up because you aren’t receiving your full rent you can apply for a discretionary hardship payment.

-- If you are struggling to pay your Council Tax please contact the Council Tax department as soon as possible to avoid having additional costs applied to your account.
+- If you are struggling to pay your Council Tax please contact the Council Tax department as soon as possible.
+This avoids having additional costs applied to your account.

 - If possible, explain your situation to your landlord to try to avoid a confrontation if you do miss a payment.

-- If you've applied for Universal Credit and are still waiting for payment, you might be able to receive a Short Term Advance.
+- If you've applied for Universal Credit and are awaiting payment, you might be able to receive a Short Term Advance.
 This is a loan that you repay from your Universal Credit payment.
 Ask for an Advanced Payment at your Universal Credit interview or call helpline if you've already had your interview.
 Universal Credit Helpline: 0345 600 0723.
 Open Monday to Friday 8am to 6pm.

 Help with debt